 Every woman deserves clothes that fit her, regardless of her size.
 But let’s face it, that is not always easy to find.
 Shopping for clothes that fit well can be very frustrating.

 *Written by Mariela Rodriguez

-We’re a lot like Amazon or Etsy in that we provide technology and services to small makers around the world.
-We take a commission fee instead of doing a retail markup, and most of the tag price goes directly to the maker so they can provide higher quality goods and worker environments.
-We interview and curate skilled and experienced designer-makers, primarily in UK, India, Canada, Eastern Europe and USA.
-Most have small shops or microfactories.
-We help them with market access, customer service, marketing and technology to scale their business.
+DT: We’re a lot like Amazon or Etsy in that we provide technology and services to small makers around the world.
+We take a commission fee instead of doing a retail markup, and most of the tag price goes directly to the maker so they can provide higher-quality goods and worker environments.
+We interview and curate skilled and experienced designer-makers, primarily in the UK, India, Canada, Eastern Europe, and the USA.
+Most have small shops or micro-factories.
+We help them with market access, customer service, marketing, and technology to scale their business.

 What is the price range?

-We work hard to recruit the best talent in dressmaking in all price points, so we have fantastic custom blouses in several of our lines as low as $58.
+DT: We work hard to recruit the best talent in dressmaking at all price points, so we have fantastic custom blouses in several of our lines as low as $58.
 We also have sumptuous bespoke suits from Lino Piani, a Saville Row tailor in London, for around $1700, and we have everything in between.
-It’s our vision to be able to have something for every budget, because no woman should be denied the personal luxury of custom made clothing.
+It’s our vision to be able to have something for every budget because no woman should be denied the personal luxury of custom-made clothing.
 With today’s technology and global access to talent, there’s no reason why she has to limit herself to only buying ready-to-wear.